khinenwelynn/DATA201_Dashboard-Final_Assignment-/README.md

 ##  Decision-Making Explanation

-When designing this dashboard, specific engineering and analytical choices were made to translate raw data rows into responsible real-world insights:
+When designing this dashboard, specific engineering and analytical choices were made to translate raw data rows into responsible real-world insights
+### with Strategic Selection of Visualization Metrics such as :
+* **Pie Chart(Sourcing Distribution):** A pie chart was chosen specifically to represent food sourcing categories.
+Because the  meals are split into finite, non-overlapping environments (Home Cooked, Fast Food, Restaurant), the pie chart provides an instant, intuitive look at the dominant 70.4% commercial dependency.
+* **Box Plot (Calorie Distribution vs. Comfort):** Average calorie numbers hide data skewness.
+Box plots were deliberately selected because they visualize medians, quartiles, and outliers.
+This mathematical layout proved that the median caloric load for cleanly digested meals was virtually identical to disrupted meals, successfully debunking the myth that "meal size" causes pain.
+* **Bar Chart (Energy Levels vs. Meal Type):** A bar chart was implemented to compare categorical averages across meal types (Breakfast, Lunch, Dinner, Snack).
+This format clearly isolated snacks as the lowest-performing category, pointing out the exact culprit behind fatigue.

 ---